 - Enjoy

 A rough chop is the beginning of the fun when it comes to cutting an onion.
-This cut is very cost efficient as it uses nearly the entire onion; there is little to no waste.
-This cut is very versatile and it’s a similar process to the dice and mince that we will discuss later.
-Uses include blended sauces, rustic style recipes, and anything going into a food processor.
+This cut is very cost efficient as it uses nearly the entire onion, there is little to no waste.
+This cut is very versatile and is a very similar process to the dice and mince that we will discuss later.
+Uses include blended sauces, rustic style recipes anything going into a food processor.

 - Remove stem of onion